Dr Camilla Stack - Counselling Psychologist and UKCP Registered Psychotherapist

 For the past decade or so I have been engaged both personally and professionally with understanding institutions and institutional culture and its effects on individuals.
 My doctoral research explored the experiences of psychotherapy among ex Armed Forces members, and I have published and presented my findings at practitioner conferences.

-An area of special interest to me is therefore working with people who have lived within institutional settings for part of their lives, including serving and ex-military personnel and their families, and those who have been at boarding school, in care homes or have been involved with new religious movements or fundamentalist faith settings.
+An area of special interest to me is to work with people who have lived within institutional settings for part of their lives, including serving and ex-military personnel and their families, and those who have been educated at boarding school, brought up in institutional care, or have been involved with new religious movements or fundamentalist faith settings.

-Finally I have an interest in the area of vicarious trauma that can be suffered by those working closely with trauma survivors, such as those in the caring professions, social science researchers, humanitarian aid workers, (para)medics and police.
+In a related field, I also have an interest in the area of vicarious trauma that can be suffered by those working closely with trauma survivors, such as those in the caring professions, social science researchers, humanitarian aid workers, (para)medics and police.

-Therapy begins with an introductory session in which you and I will discuss your current difficulties and what you are looking for from therapy.
-Mostly it is about you finding out whether I am the right therapist for you, and us finding out whether we can work together.
+Therapy begins with an introductory hour long session, in which you and I will discuss your current situation, what you are looking for from therapy and whether I can help.
+It is about you finding out whether I am the right therapist for you, and us getting a feel for whether we might continue to work together.

-Thereafter, I offer sessions which last an hour and take place at the same time each week.
+Thereafter, I offer sessions which last an hour and take place at the same time and place each week.
 My fee for the introductory session and subsequent sessions is £65.
 This weekly slot is yours for as long as you find therapy useful.
 As well as my holiday dates, I offer four additional sessions throughout the year where I will not charge for pre-arranged cancellation, otherwise I ask for payment for missed sessions.